Financial Aid FAQ for Graduates

 How much can I borrow?

-Cost of attendance less any other financial aid (grants, scholarships).
+Cost of attendance less any other financial aid (scholarships).

 How much should I borrow?